alksam/MySave/README.md

 # Day 1
-Created the EER diagram, GitHub, with branches and KANPAN, and discussed how we should handle the project, and who will do what to begin with
+Created the EER diagram, GitHub, with branches and KANPAN, and discussed how we should handle the project.
+Where we coded together to do the Event, EventDTO, EventDAO, User, Location and Category classes, and made a quick test of them in a Main2 class we made.

 ![img_1.png](img_1.png)